Help After A Loss

 - General and group programs dealing with specific types of loss, such as a child, sibling, spouse and/or parents

-- Community memorial services hosted by JourneyCare to allow people to celebrate & remember their loved ones
+- Community memorial services hosted by JourneyCare for the celebration & remembrance of loved ones

 - Assistance in accessing community resources if needed